chandras-xl/Deploy/README.md

 su - postgres
 psql
 ```
-Run the below script to create the user and role.
+Run the below script to create the user and role for deploy
 ```
 CREATE USER xldeploy WITH
   NOSUPERUSER